cuttlefishh/metadata/README.md

-## Metadata generation and refinement
+## Python notebooks and scripts for handling EMP metadata

 ### Metadata exploration and refinement